jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 This essentially infers the type of the `loader` function.

-- `Awaited` basically extracts the type of a promise because `loader` can be async
+- `Awaited` extracts the type of a promise because `loader` can be async
 - `ReturnType` is pretty straightforward and returns the type returned by `typeof loader`

 Revisiting our previous example, it would become this: